ibm-cloud-docs/CDN/how-to-order.md

          You must set the **Access Control List** (ACL) for each Object in your Bucket to "public-read" with your Cloud Object Storage provider.
          {: note}

     * Provide an **HTTP port**, an **HTTPS port**, or both.
-These fields indicate which protocol and port number can be used to contact the Origin server.
+These fields indicate which protocol and port number can be used to contact the origin server.
 For non-default port numbers, refer to [FAQs](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-port-numbers-are-allowed) for a list of allowed port numbers.

       An **SSL certificate** option appears if you select HTTPS port.
 You can choose **Wildcard** or **DV SAN certificate** as your SSL certificate option.
 Both offer the enhanced security provided by HTTPS.
     * **DV SAN certificate** (default) allows HTTPS traffic over your domain, but requires additional steps to verify.
 See [Completing Domain Control Validation for HTTPS](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san) to understand the steps that are required and time constraints that are involved with choosing this option.